GenderedIntelligence/the-trans-dimension/README.md

 ## Testing

-We're using [elm-test-rs](https://github.com/mpizenberg/elm-test-rs) to run [elm tests](https://package.elm-lang.org/packages/elm-explorations/test/latest/)
+We're using [elm-test-rs](https://github.com/mpizenberg/elm-test-rs) to run [elm tests](https://package.elm-lang.org/packages/elm-explorations/test/latest/).
+It is required to run either `npm start` (quickest) or `npm build` at least once in the project before tests will work.

 - run tests with `npm test`

 ## Code & configs